curran68/mongo-mex/README.md

 - As a registered user, I want to save my favorite recipes, so I can easily find them later.
 - As a registered user, I want to create a personal profile, so I can share my cooking interests.
-- As a registered user, I want to rate recipes and leave comments, so I can share my experience with others.
 - As a registered user, I want to create shopping lists based on recipes, so I can efficiently plan my grocery shopping.
 - As a registered user, I want to receive recommendations based on my previous activity, so I can discover new recipes that match my taste.